comtihon/mongodb-erlang/README.md

 		mongo:insert (foo, {x,1, y,2}),
 		mongo:find (foo, {x,1}) end).

 `safe`, along with `{safe, GetLastErrorParams}` and `unsafe`, are write-modes.
 Safe mode makes a *getLastError* request after every write in the sequence.
-If the reply says it failed then the rest of the sequence is aborted and `mongo:do` returns `{failure, {write_failure, Reason}}`, or `{failure, not_master}` if connected to a slave.
+If the reply says it failed then the rest of the sequence is aborted and `mongo:do` returns `{failure, {write_failure, Reason}}`, or `{failure, not_master}` when connected to a slave.
 An example write failure is attempting to insert a duplicate key that is indexed to be unique.
 Alternatively, unsafe mode issues every write without a confirmation, so if a write fails you won't know about it and remaining operations will be executed.
 This is unsafe but faster because you there is no round-trip delay.

 `master`, along with `slave_ok`, are read-modes. `master` means every query in the sequence must read fresh data (from a master/primary server).
 If the connected server is not a master then the first read will fail, the remaining operations will be aborted, and `mongo:do` will return `{failure, not_master}`. `slave_ok` means every query is allowed to read stale data from a slave (fresh data from a master is fine too).